 Multi-accredited (CIS,COBIS, NEASC, PENTA) kindergarten, primary and secondary school on four campuses.
-Midway through impressive five year strategic plan aiming to increase the opportunities for outdoor education, make additional room for the arts plus planning further extra-curricular options and improving buildings.
-2018 IB results showed two thirds of students scoring above the global average.
+Midway through impressive five year strategic plan, aiming to increase the opportunities for outdoor education, make additional room for the arts plus planning further extra-curricular options and improving buildings.
+Recent IB results have shown two thirds of students scoring above the global average.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 School adapted curriculum/ ISP Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 900 students

 Founded in 1948 (oldest international school in Prague), on an impressive campus in a leafy suburb with students from over 60 nationalities.
 Long on Apple allegiance with four Mac computer centres, also concentrating on sporting opportunities as a member of the Central Eastern European Schools Association (CEESA).
 Accredited by the New England Association of Schools and Colleges (NEASC) and the Council of Independent Schools (CIS).

 Adapted National Curriculum for England/ Czech curriculum/ IGCSE/ IB Diploma/ SAT; ages 3-18; co-ed; day; independent; privately owned; 420 students